 LEED (Leadership in Energy and Environmental Design) is a voluntary, consensus-based, market-driven program that provides third-party verification of green buildings.
 From individual buildings and homes, to entire neighborhoods and communities, LEED is transforming the way built environments are designed, constructed, and operated.
-Comprehensive and flexible, LEED addresses the entire lifecycle of a building.

 Participation in the voluntary LEED process demonstrates leadership, innovation, environmental stewardship and social responsibility.
 LEED provides building owners and operators the tools they need to immediately impact their building’s performance and bottom line, while providing healthy indoor spaces for a building’s occupants.